-The world model is a new research project that our team has been developing for use in RoboCup 2023.
-The world model represents regions and objects and stores them in a deductive database, making it easy to access the locations of objects relative to specific regions and other objects.
-The object database is automatically filled as the robot autonomously explores its surroundings using a spacial visual system with inputs from YOLOv7.
+The world model has been under development since RoboCup 2023.
+The world model represents regions, objects and people and stores them in a deductive database, making it easy to access the locations of objects relative to specific regions and other objects.
+The object database is automatically filled as the robot autonomously explores its surroundings using a vision pipeline with inputs from YOLO.
+It also detects people in the environment and captures features that allow re-recognition.
 Meanwhile, the region database is populated from a topological map program that is able to identify regions in the occupancy grid created by SLAM.

 The world model is central to the robot's intelligent behaviour as it stores the robot's current beliefs about the world.
+A current area of research is also exploring the maintenance of beliefs of each person in the environment.
 These provide the context for reasoning when, for example, the dialogue refers to objects or locations that are not directly visible.
-The world model is also the source of information for the domain description required by the PDDL planner.
+The world model is also the source of information for the domain description required by the planner.